From Malaysia to Thailand

-A day in Koh Samui
+A day on Koh Samui

 A good and convenient way to see the island is to book yourself onto a tour bus because taxis can be very pricey, no matter how many people you have in your group.
-We visited a huge and very shiny temple complex, a big gold Buddha statue, the mummified monk with his RayBans and to the famous Grandfather Rock and Grandmother Rock.
+We visited a huge and very shiny temple complex, a big gold Buddha statue, the mummified monk with his RayBans, and the famous Grandfather Rock and Grandmother Rock.

-After your tour they take you to a very expensive resort for lunch, but instead of chowing down on overpriced noodles I explored the area and met some very friendly elephants and their keeper.
+After your tour, they take you to a very expensive resort for lunch, but instead of chowing down on overpriced noodles I explored the area and met some very friendly elephants and their keeper.
 He let me hose down one of the elephants, a very happy looking male called Shaun who was 25, very young in elephant years!

-*edit* Shaun was actually probably a very unhappy elephant.
+Shaun was actually probably a very unhappy elephant.
 Any elephant that is held in captivity has been mistreated, abused and forced to endure a life of pain to please tourists.
 I didn’t know any better back then but now I do.
-PLEASE avoid any tourist attraction that are using animals for your entertainment, including elephant rides and tiger temples.
+PLEASE avoid any tourist attractions that are using animals for your entertainment, including elephant rides and tiger temples.
 Please.

 Leaving Koh Samui